ifarah/ifarah.github.io/_pages/projects.md

 - The regulation of street vending in Mexico City
 - Impact of a street vending legislation in the Mission District, San Francisco
-- Retail food environment and incorporating informal food outlets in food policies
+- Retail food environment and incorporating informal food outlets in food policies in Mexico
 - Enumeration of street vendors through satelite images
 - Development of a teaching curriculum on critical spatial data science